findkunal/personal-site/src/content/blog/en/voice-in-the-chariot.md

 If you wrote down everything your inner voice told you for one week, would you trust the author?

 And if Arjuna's chariot is your mind, who exactly has been driving?

-And if Arjuna's chariot is your mind — who, exactly, has been driving?